-- The Branch maintains a sufficient portfolio of liquid financial assets that are readily converted to cash to meet the needs of the business, without incurring unacceptable losses or risking damage to the Branch's reputation. - The Branch maintains financial assets with similar duration as the underlying reinsurance contract liabilities of the business in order to ensure sufficient funding is available to meet reinsurance contract obligations.
+- The Branch maintains a sufficient portfolio of liquid financial assets that are readily converted to cash to meet the needs of the business, without incurring unacceptable losses or risking damage to the Branch's reputation. - The Branch maintains financial assets with similar duration as the underlying outstanding claims liabilities of the business in order to ensure sufficient funding is available to meet outstanding claims obligations.